farcase/landing/README.md

 # Farcase (landing page)

-A sufficiently decentralized community of builders.
+A suite of Farcaster applications and tools to improve user experience.